HemendraSharma04/SupplyChainDapp/README.md

 # How to run

-## Project is divided into two parts i.e  client and backend
+## Project is divided into three parts i.e  client(frontend) , backend and IOT

 ### Backend